 So how does this relate to Echo?
 Nowadays this bacteria is one of the greatest genetic tools we have in agriculture.
 The bacteria are genetically modified to have the gene the scientist wants to insert into the plant.
 The bacteria then insert this gene or genes into the plant and transforms it using its natural machinery.
 Just like Echo, it was modified, or changed, and is being used by someone, or a group of people, to change the plan of something else, whether it is an army or an organism.

 The “Crosshair” Microbe: Bacteriophages

 This brings us to our last Bad Batch Clone, Crosshair.
 With genetic mutations that give him eyesight off the charts, this clone feels right at home far from the battle, picking off enemies from behind his sniper scope.
 In fact, Hunter once said he could shoot targets from over 10 kilometers away!

 Our microbe with the utmost precision, laser focus, and unmatched accuracy are Bacteriophages.
 Bacteriophages naturally prey on specific bacteria and are in a constant arms race with them.
-If antibiotics are the nukes we send in our guts to end a war against a specific disease, then phage therapy is the sniper cleverly picking off the war criminals while preserving the community structure and overall function of the rest of the area.
-These little guys don’t shoot from afar though, they are close combat fighters, a little fiery ball of proteins that injects or shoots a bacterial or viral cell and hijacks the machinery for its own use.
+If antibiotics are the nukes we send in our guts to end a war against a specific disease, then bacteriophage therapy is the sniper cleverly picking off the war criminals while preserving the community structure and overall function of the rest of the area.
+These little guys don’t shoot from afar though, bacteriophages are close combat fighters, a little fiery ball of proteins that injects or shoots a bacterial or viral cell and hijacks the machinery for its own use.
 Eventually, the host cell dies.
 This happens over and over and over again until the bad microbe is dead and the disease disappears.
-This is the principle of phage therapy.
+This is the principle of bacteriophage or phage therapy.